zyedidia/knit/README.md

 command-line) can cause a rule to be rebuilt because Knit can see that the recipe depends on the variable.

+Knit is very much in-progress and there may be bugs.
+I am still in the process of adding enough features so that I can convert my projects to Knit.

 # Improvements over Make

 * Knit uses Lua for customization, rather than the Make custom language.